When should I submit an application form?

 Make sure you regularly check your emails.
 All notifications regarding your application will be issued by email where possible.

 What if I am unable to provide all the information required?

-You should submit your application even if you don't have all the information your form states you need.
-When we receive your form can make a difference to the date we can pay you from (ie you miss the 30 September or 28 February deadlines).
+You should submit your application even if you don't have all the information the application form states you need.
+The date that we receive your form can make a huge difference to the date we can pay you from (i.e. you miss the 30 September or 28 February deadlines).

 Can I apply if there is another young person in my family who gets EMA?